jtmullen/submodule-branch-check-action/README.md

     steps:
     - name: Checkout this repo
       uses: actions/checkout@v2
+	# Step only reqired for private submodules
     - name: Checkout submodule repo
       uses: actions/checkout@v2
       with:
-        repository: UserOrOrganization/Repo
+        repository: UserOrg/RepoName
         path: "path/to/repo"
         token: ${{ secrets.PAT_for_Private_Submodule }}
-        fetch-depth: 0
     - name: Check Submodule Name
-      uses: jtmullen/submodule-branch-check-action@v0-beta
+      uses: jtmullen/submodule-branch-check-action@v1
       with:
         path: "path/to/submodule"
-        branch: "master"
+        branch: "main"
         fetch_depth: "50"
         pass_if_unchanged: true
         require_head: true
 ```

 ### Usage Notes
-To ensure this action runs correctly you must checkout both the current repo and the submodule repo as expected with the appropriate amount of information about the repo history included.
+To ensure this action runs correctly you must checkout the current repo.
+If the submodule is private, you must also check out the submodule repo, in the correct location.
 As shown above, the [Github Checkout Action](https://github.com/actions/checkout/) is a good way to set this up.
 Below are the main requirements for doing so:

-**Fetch Depth:** This action handles the fetching (not cloning!) for the repo it is run on (checkout action does not have multibranch depth option at this time).
-On the submodule this will vary based on your workflow.
-You will need enough history for this action to determine the relationship between the submodule versions on the version being compared.
-If you are always working with very recent versions of the submodule this may be a small number, otherwise it could be much larger.
+**Fetch Depth:** This action handles the fetch depth for both the parent repo and submodule.
+If you are restricting the fetch depth in this action be sure to pay attention to the default in your checkout method - you may need to restrict it there as well.

-**Token:** If your submodule is private, provide a personal access token repo level access for the submodule so it can be checked out.
+**Token:** If your submodule is private, provide a personal access token with repo level access for the submodule so it can be checked out.
 If not using actions/Checkout ensure your method also persists the token so this action can access the remote repo.

-**Path:** Leave the repo the action is run on at the default location, checkout the submodule into its appropriate location in the repo.
+**Path:** Leave the repo the action is run on at the default location, checkout the submodule into its appropriate location within the repo.

 You can also see [where this is used](https://github.com/search?l=YAML&q=submodule-branch-check-action&type=Code)